KILTprotocol/docs/docs/concepts/02_Credentials/05_verification.md

 KILT allows a verifier to check if the information in an attested claim (credential) presented by a claimer is correct and valid as, in addition to the credential, the claimer also presents evidence to the validator that a third party (attester) ensured the correctness of the claimer’s attributes.

-The verifier trusts this third party (attester) either because they trust the reputation of the attester directly or they trust a delegation hierarchy that the attester is part of (e.g. State department issuing driving licences.)
+The verifier trusts this third party (attester) either because they trust the reputation of the attester directly or they trust a delegation hierarchy that the attester is part of (e.g. State department issuing driving licenses.)

 For the verification process: